 Here are a few practical steps that you can take to protect your business:

-- Check with your background screening provider to see if they are verifying candidate identity prior to starting the background check process.
+- Check with your background screening provider to see if they are verifying candidate identity prior to starting the criminal background check process.
 Don’t assume this step is automatically happening.

 - Don’t assume that all information provided by prospective employees is complete or accurate.
-Moreover, conduct a background check and verify the identity of all prospective employees – including temporary, contract, part-time, and full-time.
+Moreover, conduct a criminal background check and verify the identity of all prospective employees – including temporary, contract, part-time, and full-time.
 Don’t let a shortcut cost you – verify the identity of everyone who works for you and your customers.

 - Provide your employees with fraud awareness and prevention training.
 Empower your employees to be knowledgeable about identity theft, fraud, data breaches, and how each and every one of them can help reduce risk as well as exposure.

 - Implement clear reporting procedures within your company for suspicious or odd behavior.
 The earlier a potentially bad actor is detected, the lower the likelihood of possible damage to your business.